haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

   - (C) Change – Metadata change time for the file i.e. file ownership change
   - (B) Birth – Date the file was created.
 This is based on the operating system time and exists on EXT4
 - purpose: disruption of chronological timeline analysis
-- ex.
-Windows: check time differences between $STANDARD_INFORMATION and $FILE_NAME attributes and $LogFile
+- example Windows: check time differences between $STANDARD_INFORMATION and $FILE_NAME attributes and $LogFile
   - `istat <disk_image> <inode_number>`
   - parse $LogFile with `logfileparser`
   - analyze any differences between timestamps to indicate tampering